 Community and Voluntary Controlled schools in North Northamptonshire are mostly organised into different generic groups.
-The schools in each of these groups generally share the same oversubscription criteria, although other features of a school's admission arrangements may vary from school to school (e.g. the Published Admission Number (PAN), linked area).
+The schools in each of these groups generally share the same oversubscription criteria, although other features of a school's admission arrangements may vary from school to school (e.g., the Published Admission Number (PAN) or linked area may vary).
 The groups are as follows: